To connect an Integration Services package to a Microsoft Office Excel workbook requires an Excel connection manager.

 You can create these connection managers from either the Connection Managers area in SSIS Designer or from the SQL Server Import and Export Wizard.

-If the computer has a 32-bit version of Office, then you have to install the 32-bit version of the drivers, and you also have to ensure that you run the wizard or the Integration Services package that it creates in 32-bit mode.
+If the computer has a 32-bit version of Office, then you have to install the 32-bit version of the components, and you also have to ensure that you run the package in 32-bit mode.

 To create an Excel connection manager from the Connection Managers area